OSC-JYU/MessyDesk/docs/quick_start_without_nomad.md

 Aim your browser to http://localhost:3000

 You should have an user interface but you can't do much.
-You can upload files but you don't get even thumbnails for images or PDFs.
+You can upload files but you don't get even thumbnails for images.

 We can now start some basic services.